alfredoespal97/alfredoespal97/README.md

 # Hi there!
-I'm Alfredo👋
+I'm Alfredo Espinosa👋

 ## 👨‍💻 About Me
 I am a passionate **Computer Engineer** with over **4 years of experience** in mobile and full-stack development.
 My expertise lies in creating **high-performance**, **scalable applications** using modern technologies such as **Flutter**, **Angular**, **Vue.js**, **Kotlin**, and **PHP**.
 I specialize in both **frontend** and **backend** development, with a focus on **database optimization**, **API integration**, and **performance enhancement**.